-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE AND STAFF CORPS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF REAR ADMIRAL - f.
+- f.
 This guidance shall not be interpreted as requiring or permitting preferential treatment of any officer or group of officers on the grounds of race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, or national origin. - 5.
 Competency and Skill Guidelines (URL/RL/Staff Corps).
-Per title 10, U.S. Code, section 615(b)(4), all promotion selection boards convened by this order to consider eligible officers in the URL, RL, and Staff Corps shall apply the following guidelines relating to Navy's need for rear admirals who possess the competencies and skills indicated. - a.
+Per 10 U.S.C §615(b)(4), all promotion selection boards convened by this order to consider eligible officers in the URL, RL, and Staff Corps shall apply the following guidelines relating to Navy's need for rear admirals who possess the competencies and skills indicated. - a.
 The Navy must continue to develop leaders who possess the competency/skill areas listed in order of significance below.
 Give due consideration to demonstrated performance and expertise in these areas. - (1) Experience in warfare areas of undersea warfare, air and missile defense, and cyber. - (2) Financial Management.
 Navy leadership must be able to develop and use the tools of sound financial management during decision-making processes.
 Flag officers will likely make decisions involving substantial resources.
 Multiple one, two, and three-star flag billets specifically require strong financial management experience as a prerequisite, and professional diversity in these senior flag financial management billets is key to long-term optimal resource allocation.
 It is critical that you carefully consider an officer's knowledge, skills, and abilities in financial management as you determine the future senior leadership in the Navy.
 Accordingly, in your deliberations you should consider those officers who have proven themselves in the area of financial management favorably over those officers with similar records and performance who lack such proven skills. - (3) Operational Analysis.
 Senior Navy leaders must be able to fully leverage analyses and assessments to inform complex decisions involving substantial resources.
 Understanding and using big data analytics, statistical analysis, and optimization tools to improve Navy execution and drive stronger outcomes is fundamentally important to flag officer decision-making.
-Operational analysis experience in senior flag billets is a key element for driving improved Navy decision making, valuation, and the assessments that underpin
+Operational analysis experience in senior flag billets is a key element for driving improved Navy decision making, valuation, and the assessments that underpin Navy positions.

-Navy positions.
 Accordingly, in your deliberations you should favorably consider those officers who have proven themselves in the area of operational analysis.

 - (4) Language, Regional Expertise, and Cultural Experience. - (5) Indo-Pacific Area Expertise Considerations - (a) As indicated in the National Defense Strategy, China is leveraging military modernization and predatory economics to coerce neighboring countries to reorder the Indo-Pacific region to their advantage.
 As China continues to seek economic and military ascendance, it will continue to pursue a military modernization program that tries to displace the United States to achieve global preeminence in the future. - (b) Recognizing this challenge to U.S. national security interests, special consideration shall be given to officers who have excelled in their knowledge of the political-military affairs and U.S. strategic interests in the Indo-Pacific region. - b.
 Direct Support of Overseas Contingency Operations (OCO) and Irregular Warfare.
-The board should give favorable consideration to those officers who, while serving in the grade of O-6 or above, have displayed superior performance in a leadership role while serving in direct support of OCO or in irregular warfare assignments, in particular those assignments that are extraordinarily arduous or which involve significantly heightened personal risk.
+The board should give favorable consideration to those officers who, while serving in the grade of 0-6 or above, have displayed superior performance in a leadership role while serving in direct support of OCO or in irregular warfare assignments, in particular those assignments that are extraordinarily arduous or which involve significantly heightened personal risk.
 These individuals are developing valuable combat and nation-building skills under stressful conditions.
 Such assignments may not be typical of the officer's traditional community career path and the officer may be rated by a reporting senior unfamiliar with the officer's specialty and the Navy fitness report system.